Answering Interview Questions on Criticism Received From a Boss

 The Bottom Line

 Remember, employers are looking for sincere answers.
 They want an indication that you're willing to recognize your weaknesses and to take steps to improve.
-They don't to hear that you're flawless and perfect because—let's face it—who is?
+They don't want to hear that you're flawless and perfect because—let's face it—who is?
 If you indicate that you are, you're clearly fibbing, and that's not a good foot to start out on.